movoki/sensor-watcher/README.md

 # ChangeLog

+## 0.12

+- Added support for ESP32-C6 boards:
+    - SeeedStudio Xiao ESP32C6
+    - M5Stack NanoC6

+- Disabled the USB secondary console because its messages were messing with the Postman packets.

+- Added support for selecting the antenna to use in boards with multiple antennas like the Xiao ESP32C6.

 ## 0.11

 - Added support for defining I2C and 1-Wire buses with shared pins.
 This allows autodetecting I2C and 1-Wire devices on the same Grove port.
 Boards that have this enabled by default on Grove PORT-A: